 RESULTS AND DISCUSSIONS

-Case study building with present materials in climate of Multan considered as a base case in which mud was used in roof, single glazed windows, 9’’thick brick masonry walls were used in this building.
+The case study building with present materials in the climate of Multan is considered as a base case in which mud was used in the roof.
+Single glazed windows and 9’’thick brick masonry walls were also used in this building.
 Autodesk Ecotect 2011 was used for analysis.
-In base case total energy load was 57630097 Btu/hr including 57462640 Btu/hr as cooling loads and 167457 Btu/hr as heating loads.
+In base case, total energy load was 57630097 Btu/hr, including 57462640 Btu/hr as cooling loads and 167457 Btu/hr as heating loads.

-CASE 1: In this case wool resin bonded was used as an insulation material in roof.
-Results were observed in reduction of total energy consumption.
-Total load of Case-I was 51761560 Btu/hr including cooling loads of 51634884 Btu/hr and of heating loads 126675 Btu/hr.
-A reduction was observed in energy saving including 10.14% savings in cooling and 24.35% in heating loads.
+CASE 1: In this case wool resin bonded was used as an insulation material in the roof.
+Results indicated reduction in total energy consumption.
+Total load of Case-I was 51761560 Btu/hr, including cooling loads of 51634884 Btu/hr and heating loads of 126675 Btu/hr.
+A reduction was observed in energy saving including 10.14% saving in cooling and 24.35% saving in heating loads.

 CASE 2: In this case double glazed windows were used.
-Results were observed in reduction of total energy consumption.
-The building loads were 55734882 Btu/hr including cooling load of 55576248 Btu/hr and of heating load 158634 Btu/hr.
-A reduction was observed in energy saving including 5.26% savings in heating and 3.28% in cooling loads.
+Results indicated reduction in total energy consumption.
+The building loads were 55734882 Btu/hr, including cooling loads of 55576248 Btu/hr and heating loads of 158634 Btu/hr.
+Reduction was observed in energy saving including 5.26% saving in heating loads and 3.28% saving in cooling loads.

-CASE 3: In this case cavity walls were used and double glass windows were used.
-Results were observed in reduction of total energy consumption more than case 2.
-The energy loads were reducing to 55193375 Btu/hr, including 55059948 Btu/hr in cooling and 133427 Btu/hr in heating.
-A reduction was observed in energy saving including 4.18% Cooling load and 20.32% in heating load.
+CASE 3: In this case cavity walls were used and double glass windows were also used.
+Results indicated a reduction in total energy consumption which was more than case 2.
+The energy loads were reduced to 55193375 Btu/hr, including the reduction of 55059948 Btu/hr in cooling loads and of 133427 Btu/hr reduction in heating loads.
+Reduction was observed in energy saving including 4.18% saving in cooling loads and 20.32% saving in heating loads.

-CASE 4, we changed the material of roof, walls, windows and run analysis by Autodesk Ecotect, Results were observed in reduction of total energy consumption more than all cases.
-The energy loads were reducing to 50792536 Btu/hr, including 50701424 Btu/hr in cooling and 91112 Btu/hr in heating Maximum reduction was observed in energy saving including 11.76% in cooling and 45.59% in heating load.
+CASE 4: We changed the material of roof, walls, and windows and run analysis by Autodesk Ecotect.
+Results indicated a reduction in total energy consumption which was more than all other cases.
+The energy loads were reduced to 50792536 Btu/hr, including 50701424 Btu/hr reduction in cooling loads and 91112 Btu/hr reduction in heating loads.
+Maximum reduction was observed in energy saving including 11.76% saving in cooling loads and 45.59% saving in heating loads.

 TABLE 3.
-THERMAL PROPERTIES FOR BUILDING COMPONENTS AND MATERIAL (CASE 1)
+THERMAL PROPERTIES OF BUILDING COMPONENTS AND MATERIAL (CASE 1)